Understanding the Digital SAT (DSAT): A Complete Overview

 • Reading & Writing: This section includes shorter passages with only one question per passage, making it more efficient than the traditional SAT format.
 The passages will include a variety of topics, including literature, science, history, and social studies.

-• Math: Covers algebra, problem-solving, data analysis, geometry, and trigonometry, with an on-screen calculator available throughout.
+Covers algebra, problem-solving, data analysis, geometry, and trigonometry, with an on-screen calculator available throughout.
 The focus is still on real-world applications and logical reasoning.
+For more information, read about our blog on the length of the sat.

 When do DSAT scores come out?